petegleeson/dont-really/README.md

 ## The solution

 `dont-really` is a utility that provides an easy way of publishing to and adding packages from a local npm registry.
 This makes it painless to publish local versions of a library and add those versions in other packages.
-Your library will be added in the same way it would be from your remote registry.
+Your library will be added in the same way it would be in the wild.
 You are now consuming your library in the same way your users do.
 Hurray! 🙌

 ## Usage